Most people spend almost their entire day sitting down.

 Most importantly, just be consistent with breaking up your sitting periods.

-Watch this NOW to get a better understanding of what sitting is doing to your body.
+Watch this video to get a better understanding of what sitting is doing to your body.